mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 You can then access the SSMS graphical interface, provided that you defined a URL and imported the required certificates (see Chapter 3.6) in the browser.

-After the deploy process the access permissions are stored in the ssms_configuration_util.log file according to chapter 1.3.8.
+After the deploy process the access permissions are stored in the ssms_configuration_util.log file.

 ### Advanced configuration possibilities for connections Deploy